<big>Glossary of Painting Terms</big>(As of July 2003)

 Complete industrial painting system, from pretreatment to drying.

-In this process, almost exclusively automated systems are used for handling the workpieces.
+In this process, almost exclusively automated machines are used for handling the workpieces.

-to be deployed.
-The coating and drying processes used in this process are...
+to be used.
+The coating and drying methods employed are...

-very different.
-Coating methods can include: powder coating.
+very diverse.
+Coating methods can include: powder coating,

 High-pressure sprayers and other equipment.

-absorbed into walls and floors by water cycles.
+absorbed into walls and floors through water cycles.

-can be partially reused (possible with primers) or must be.
+can be reused in part (possible with primers) or must be...

 Coordinated materials from pre-treatment to clear coat.